geonnave/primg/README.md

 # ToDo

-- make it faster (currently takes minutes)
+- [x] find a way to update the DOM while doing heavy processing
-- use a more clever way (maybe histograms stuff) to find the threshold number
+- [ ] use a more clever way (maybe histograms stuff) to find the threshold number
-- find a way to update the DOM while doing heavy processing
+- [ ] make it faster (currently takes minutes)
-- make it prettier
+- [ ] make it prettier
-- make code cleaner
+- [ ] make code cleaner